mruuhamo/rfdocker/README.md

 ## Inspirations

-Image is heavily inspired by both the original [Rfdocker](https://github.com/asyrjasalo/rfdocker) container and the excellent [Ppodgorsek](https://github.com/ppodgorsek/docker-robot-framework) robot framework container.
+Image is heavily inspired by both the original [Rfdocker](https://github.com/asyrjasalo/rfdocker) container by asyrjasalo and the excellent [Ppodgorsek](https://github.com/ppodgorsek/docker-robot-framework) robot framework container.